A complete guide to Pet Insurance

 This is simply a summary of some of the different things you need to be aware of when it comes to pet insurance.
 It does not include everything you need to know.
 Please check with your insurance provider to confirm any information you are unsure of.
 Here are some useful Links

-Please note GJW Titmuss assumes no liability for the content of this page.
+Please note Time for Paws assumes no liability for the content of this page.
 Please consult with a Vet and/or legal expert on pet insurance matters and we take no responsibility for actions taken on the basis of these views put forward in this article.
-This content is designed to provide pet owners with a good overall understanding of the pet insurance landscape and in no way offers legal advice or guidance.
+This content is designed to provide with a good overall understanding of the pet insurance landscape and in no way offers legal advice or guidance.